rackerlabs/support-how-to/content/exchange/manually-configure-blackberry-enterprise-service-bes-for-email-hosted-on-exchange.md

-**Note:** A BES data plan must be purchased through your provider and added to your account; your administrator will then purchase a [BES license](/how-to/add-an-activesync-or-bes-license) and assign to your email address and provide you with an activation pin.
+**Note:** A BES data plan must be purchased through your provider and added to your account; your administrator will then purchase a [BES license](/how-to/add-an-activesync-or-bes-license), assign it to your email address, and provide you with an activation PIN.

 **Note:** We are currently investigating BES10 and awaiting official hosting guidance from Blackberry.
 Once we have this information